Arnion/ctfn.pro/README.md

 🔒 The certificate is generated as a soul bound token to prevent it from being passed on to third parties.
 The educational organization can post the address of the Metamask wallet to which the organization's token is generated on its official website, so that anyone can verify that the certificates are signed by it.

+The functionality of the service is available in two languages: English and Russian.
+You can switch the language at the bottom of the page.

-Features that are in development are listed in the Roadmap section
+Features that are in development are listed in the Roadmap section.

 ## How it Works
 How does it work?